LeeMoriya/ExpeditionDocumentation/Mod Support.md

-Below you can find documentation that may be useful for modding the Expedition game-mode in Rain World: Downpour.

 ## Mod Setup
 To start, you will need to set up a new mod directory and folders for the content you plan to add, here's a step-by-step process: